ZeroPointThree17/radbag-wallet/README.md

 ## Installation for Development Purposes

 This app was created using React Native.
-Although React Native can be used to create both iOS and Android apps, currently only the iOS React Native app is working.

 More detailed installation instructions are to come.
-For now, if you already have at least XCode v12.0, node.js v16.5.0, and npm v7.19.1 installed, go into the Raddish Wallet home directory and run:
+For now, if you already have at least XCode v12.0, node.js v16.5.0, and npm v7.19.1 installed, go into the RadBag Wallet home directory and run:

 ```bash
 npm install